dvanderweele/avl/README.md

 * Compound Keys & Custom Comparator Functions (newest feature!)
 * Bulk loading
 * Order statistics
-* Multiple hot-swappable iterator (tree traversal) implementations, with bounding capabilities, and all compliant with JavaScript's native iteration protocol
+* Multiple iterator (tree traversal) implementations, with bounding capabilities, and all compliant with JavaScript's native iteration protocol
 * Nodes as arrays
 * Handy `toString` function which prints ASCII representation of tree for debugging, including with an upper bound to avoid printing too many levels for large trees

 Previously, I published several experiments with AVL tree style of data structure in JS and WASM.
 This project remedies several issues with those data structures and also improves things in various ways, so this is the one you should use!

 If you do find any issues despite the testing I've done, do not hesitate to open an issue on GitHub.

+This current version of this project is licensed under GPLv3.
+[Reach out to me if you need a different license](https://dvanderweele.com/contact).

 ## Documentation